yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2022/index.md

 The changes in this pull request include a rework of the `MacroHLE` implementation to include various new macros for indirect draws and configurations.

 As discussed in previous articles, macros are small GPU programs that implement features like indirect and instanced draws.
 They must be emulated.
-MacroHLE (High-Level Emulation) is the process of avoiding executing a requested macro and translating it directly to the code that it would have generated (like an instanced or indirect draw).
+MacroHLE (High-Level Emulation) is the process of avoiding executing a requested macro and instead translating it directly to the code that it would have generated (like an instanced or indirect draw).
 This works in contrast and in parallel with MacroJIT, which works by actually emulating the loops and control flow contained in macro programs in a [just-in-time](https://en.wikipedia.org/wiki/Just-in-time_compilation) fashion.

 Now, why keep both?
 Well, each one performs their own specialized task.
 MacroHLE's advantage compared to MacroJIT has to do with the emulation of indirect calls.
-An indirect call such as a draw, uses data generated somewhere in the GPU through some shader in order to establish the draw parameters and its draw count.
+An indirect call, such as a draw, uses data generated somewhere in the GPU through some shader in order to establish the draw parameters and its draw count.
 Traditionally with MacroJIT we had to sync the Host GPU and Guest GPU to obtain the indirect data in order to execute the macro correctly.
 With MacroHLE, we create an indirect draw command in the host GPU that points to the translated address of where the GPU generated data should be.
 Thus skipping the syncing.